marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 time coding.

 By my sheer luck the team was independent enough to perform well even without strong management guidance.
-That could equally have been disastrous.
+That could equally have been the other way around.

-I had to step back and rethink my approach to balance facilitation with my coding responsibilities.
+I had to step back and rethink my approach so that I could balance facilitation duties against coding responsibilities.

 Being **proactive** about facilitating helped me save time for myself and to relieve stress from my team.
-It may sound cliché, but it is true that finding the problems before they happen and answering the questions before they are asked are important to help reduce the stress level across your team.
+It may sound cliché, but it is true that finding problems before they happen and answering the questions before they are asked are important to help reduce the stress level across your team.

-However, the most important thing was coming to the realisation that unblocking 7 people and letting them do good work was much more important than me, as a single contributor, being able to write some code.
-This didn't make my work easier though, there are many ways to facilitate progress, and some ways are harder than others.
+However, the most important thing was coming to the realisation that unblocking 7 people and letting them do good work was much more important than me, as a single contributor, being able to write some code some of the time.

+This didn't make my work easier though, there are many ways to facilitate progress, and some situations are harder than others.

 The easiest kinds of facilitation are the ones defined as a technical problem posed by the product being developed.
 For example, the product manager asks for